 In the World Rum Awards our Rosemullion Spiced rum was deemed to have a:

 “Nose of heavy citrus zest and oils, cloves, ginger and subtle spice.
 Complex start on the palate, with the orange chocolate finish dominant.
 Warming, spicy, interesting, and balanced.”

-The other thing to take into account in terms of the difference between white rum and spiced rum is the production process, which actually is similar as both of them are made.
+The other thing to take into account in terms of the difference between white rum and spiced rum is the production process.
 During the process whereby sugarcane is turned into white sugar one of the main waste-streams collected is molasses which is what we use here at Rosemullion Distillery, because molasses contains enough sugar to attract yeast.
 We ferment it and distil it into rum, and then age it in our oak barrels.

 As any distiller will tell you, aging is an essential element of rum production because the longer it ages the more it impacts its flavour profile.
 White rum, aged in stainless steel barrels, ages more quickly than dark rum which ages in mature oak barrels but dark rum inevitably has a deeper, richer flavour than white as a result of the aging process and containers used.
 Rum can also be made darker depending on the amount of caramel used, and lighter if filtered.
 Spiced rum needs aging for a shorter time than other rums because it is white rum with the spices and perhaps caramel then added which themselves impact the flavour and colour.

 For those of you following a gluten free diet the good news is that most rums are gluten free.
 However, those of you with Irritable Bowl Syndrome (IBS) or suspected IBS, and who are perhaps following a low FODMAP diet then we’re sorry folks… rum is high in fructose so should be avoided on the FODMAP diet.
 But – GOOD NEWS alert – you’re okay with gin and whisky.